DaniilZinoviev/Drag-n-Drop/README.md

 # Drag-n-Drop

+Very easy example of HTML 5 Drag'n'Drop.
 Create some squares , where should be draggable image.